The Hidden Psychology of Successful Brands

 3 – Neocortex: Logical Thinking and Decision-Making

-The neocortex, also called our thinking brain, is the newest evolutionary part of our brain and supports high-order thinking capabilities.
+The neocortex, also called the thinking brain, is the newest evolutionary part of the brain and supports high-order thinking.
 Examples include:

 While the neocortex is the seat of rational thought in many ways, it often functions to rationalise decisions already reached by the reptilian brain and limbic system.